All of our projects feature some level of 'eco-design' - it's essentially what we do.

 1 : insulation, insulation, insulation

-the first principle of eco-design is to insulate as much as possible - working to the passivhaus standard requires a u-value of ± 1.0 for the major elements of the building
+The first principle of eco-design is to insulate as much as possible - e.g. working to the passivhaus standard requires a u-value of ± 1.0 for the major elements of the building

 2 : airtightness

-in recent years we've learned the importance of good airtightness, in order to avoid draughts + control ventilation - the passivhaus standard seeks to reduce this to 0.6 ac/hr
+In recent decades the importance of good airtightness has been realised, in order to avoid draughts + control ventilation.

 3 : comfort ventilation [mvhr]